MCP Security: Risks, Controls, and How to Monitor MCP Environments

 How is MCP security different from traditional API security?

-Traditional API security focuses on requests and responses between applications.
-MCP security adds the AI agent layer.
-It covers prompts, context exchange, tool definitions, and autonomous agent behavior.
-Tool poisoning and prompt injection are not problems in traditional API security.
-They are central problems in MCP security.
+Traditional API security covers requests between applications.
+MCP security adds the AI agent layer: prompts, context exchange, tool definitions, and autonomous agent behavior.
+Tool poisoning and prompt injection are central to MCP, but not to API security.

 CloudSEK delivers MCP security monitoring through AIVigil, the AI attack surface monitoring and management platform.
 AIVigil is built on a three-layer engine that covers MCP environments end to end: